From Darkness to Light

 Not much is needed for cosmetic change as it does not involve changing one’s self.
 To change one’s self requires tremendous sincerity which alone can summon the energy and stay the course.
 To raise the self by the self requires self-responsibility, and this gives rise to maturity.
 Then only can the higher mind or reason take the helm and aspiration rises to guides habit.

 Lessons learned are most useful—a price was paid for each of them.
 Remembering the futility of the old ways and the benefit of the new will help in staying on course.
 Here is where a little time in study becomes very useful.
 We can learn from the observations of others and then contemplate their thoughts for ourselves.
 This may save unnecessary trips to the store of experience where all things are always more expensive.
 Reading the lives of great ones can lift the inner vision to try to understand better ways of living.

 The past is your own self of yesterday—it is not some unseen monster who harasses you without purpose.
 If you clearly see pain in the ways of the past, it can be let go at one stroke and will never surface for air again.
 If it does keep surfacing, it could well be that we are holding its apron strings for some strange reason and wondering when we will be free of them.
 You are free of the past when you have fully embraced the present—the new.

-The past is not something to let go in the new year or with milestones but in every moment.
-The content of the past is memory which is made up of thought; similarly, the content of the future is imagination, also made up of thought.
-We hold on to these thoughts which only torture us, as they can never return and lose the golden waters of the present stream which flows by us full of opportunity for anything and everything.
+The past is not something to let go of in the new year or with milestones but in every moment.
+The content of the past is memory, which is made up of thought; similarly, the content of the future is imagination, also made up of thought.
+We hold on to these thoughts which only torture us, as they can never return, and we lose the golden waters of the present stream which flows by us full of opportunity for anything and everything.